 2. Misunderstanding Discharge Information

-Patients and their families are bombarded with a lot information at the time of discharge.
 It can be overwhelming.
-Our nurses can review discharge information with the patient and caregiver to ensure everyone understands the best plan of action for follow-up care.
+Our nurses can review medical records and hospital discharge information with the patient and caregiver to ensure everyone understands the best plan of action for follow-up care.

 3. Unorganized Medication